If the case is successful, won’t I benefit financially anyway?

 When you bring a claim, you are automatically protected by law from any act of retaliation from your employer.

-If we lose the claim, will we have to pay legal fees?
+If we lose the claim, will I have to pay legal fees?

 Can men also make a claim?